sohanlaxmicoin/go/services/orbit/internal/docs/reference/admin.md

 title: Administration
 ---

-Horizon is responsible for providing an HTTP API to data in the Stellar network.
+Orbit is responsible for providing an HTTP API to data in the Stellar network.
 It ingests and re-serves the data produced by the rover network in a form that is easier to consume than the performance-oriented data representations used by rover-core.

 ## Why run orbit?